Spay or snip your cat for FREE

 Then all you need to do is make an appointment with a vet and give them our voucher to pay the bill.

 Cats can start breeding at just four months so please don't delay!
 If your cat is older, then it is never too late.
 Neutered male and female cats lead happier and healthier lives so contact us today and give yourself peace of mind over your pet.

-TO find out more, please see your vet or read on here or download this free Cats Protection leaflet
+TO find out more, please see your vet or see below.

 WHEN?
 From the age of four to six months is ideal for both males and females as this is when they can become sexually active.
 But if your cat is older, then it's never too late - please just get it done ASAP.